Srwong/lead_api/README.md

 ### API running in docker container
 1. Start the docker container.
-2. Run the command `docker exec -it CONTAINER_ID bash` to get into the container.
+2. Run the command `docker exec -it CONTAINER_ID bash` to get into the container and run `npm test`.
-3. Run command `npm test`.
+3. If you only wish to run the test, you can use command `docker exec 1971d7cafd0b npm test`.

 ## Usuarios endpoint